osg-htc/docs/docs/compute-element/covid-19.md

 To add a new route for COVID-19 pilots for non-HTCondor batch systems:

-1. Note the names of your currently configured routes:
+1. Note the names of your currently enabled routes:

         condor_ce_job_router_info -config